mahesh557/packetmail/README.md

 This script reads IPs from arguments / Clipboard and does packetmail lookup for intel
 * Contact Nathan Flower to get Packetmail API Key
 * Configure PROXY details in code if script is called behind proxy
-* Set PROXY_TEST = 'fail' if you don't use the script behind proxy
+* Set PROXY_TEST = 'pass' if you intend to use the script behind proxy

 ```
 $perl packetmail.pl help